brucetravis/IRA_File_Tracker/README.md

 # 404
 404 – Not Found: The resource you’re trying to manipulate doesn’t exist.

+❌ Route missing → 404

 # 409
 409 – Conflict: The data you’re sending conflicts with existing data (e.g., duplicate file name).

 # 500
 500 – Internal Server Error: Something went wrong on the backend (server or query issue).

+Used when something went wrong in the backend logic itself — e.g., database crash, syntax error, or unhandled exception.

+❌ Backend crashed or bugged → 500

+# Command for generating the access token and the refresh token

+node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"